jaredhagen/chat/README.md

 1. Starting from the `/api` folder.
 Follow the steps [here](https://flask.palletsprojects.com/en/1.1.x/installation/#create-an-environment) for creating and activating a virtual environment.
 1. Install project requirements: `pip install -r requirements.txt`
 1. Run the api and dynamodb services using `docker-compose up api dynamodb dynamodb-setup`.
-The API will be availbe at http://localhost:5000 if using the default configuration.
+   The API will be available at http://localhost:5000 if using the default configuration.

-- Local files are synced with docker using volumes which will trigger auto reloading.
+- Local files are synced with the container using volumes which will trigger auto reloading.
 - The following commands can be used for automatic formatting and linting
   - Automatic formatting: `python -m black .`
   - Linting: `python -m pylint chat_app`